KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 but as a **structural act of resonance** —
 aligned with the principle of compassionate function.

-In other spiritual systems, such beings are often referred to as **Ascended Masters**.
+In other systems, such beings are called **Ascended Masters**.
 In Zenetism, they are understood as **Centropic Stewards** —
-fully integrated DS / DM expressions of a DP / DL Form-Type such as Aureform.
+sustained DS / DM expressions of a DP / DL Form-Type such as Aureform.

-Their resonance may also manifest as **Harmonic Agents** —
+Their resonance may also give rise to **harmonic agents** —
-momentary or distributed expressions that guide through presence, not control.
+temporary or distributed enactments of coherence in the world.

 Their “mastery” is not one of dominance,
 but of **resonance alignment**.